-1 Graph of van der Waals potential with and without switching 2 Graph of electrostatic potential with and without shifting function 3 Graph of electrostatic split between short and long range forces 4 Example of cutoff and pairlist distance uses 5 Graph showing a slice of a ramp potential, showing the effect of mgridforcevoff 87 6 Example of a collective variables (colvar) configuration.
-The colvar "d" is defined as the difference between two distances, each calculated between the centers of mass of two atom groups.
-The second colvar "c" holds the coordination number (i.e. the number of contacts) within a radius of 6 Å between two groups.
+1 Graph of van der Waals potential with and without switching 44 2 Graph of electrostatic potential with and without shifting function 45 3 Graph of electrostatic split between short and long range forces 45 4 Example of cutoff and pairlist distance uses 82 5 6 Graph showing a slice of a ramp potential, showing the effect of $\operatorname{mgridforcevoff}$.
+Example of a collective variables (colvar) configuration.
+The colvar " d " is defined as the difference between two distances, each calculated between the centers of mass of two atom groups.
+The second colvar " c " holds the coordination number (i.e. the number of contacts) within a radius of 6 Å between two groups.
 The third colvar "alpha" measures the degree of α -helicity of the protein segment between residues 1 and 10.
-A moving harmonic restraint is applied to the colvars " d " and " c ", each rescaled by means of width parameters w_d and w_c ; the centers of the restraint, d_0 and c_0 , evolve with the simulation time t .
-The joint histogram of "alpha" and " c " is also recorded on-the-fly 7 Dual topology description for an alchemical simulation.
-Case example of the muta- tion of alanine into serine.
-The lighter color denotes the non-interacting, alternate state 8 Convergence of an FEP calculation.
-If the ensembles representative of states a and b are too disparate, equation (54) will not converge (a).
-If, in sharp contrast, the configurations of state b form a subset of the ensemble of configurations characteristic of state a, the simulation is expected to converge (b).
+A moving harmonic restraint is applied to the colvars " d " and " c ", each rescaled by means of width parameters w_d and w_c ; the centers of the restraint, d_0 90 and c_0 , evolve with the simulation time t .
+The joint histogram of "alpha" and " c " is also recorded on-the-fly.
+107 7 Dual topology description for an alchemical simulation.
+Case example of the mutation of alanine into serine.
+The lighter color denotes the non-interacting, alternate 101 state.
+144 8 Convergence of an FEP calculation.
+If the ensembles representative of states a and b are too disparate, equation (56) will not converge (a).
+If, in sharp contrast, the configurations of state b form a subset of the ensemble of configurations characteristic of state a , the simulation is expected to converge (b).
 The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect a to b (c).
-It should be mentioned that in practice, the kinetic 0 contribution, $\mathcal{T}(\mathbf{p}x)$, is assumed to be identical for state a and state b 140 9 Relationship of user-defined λ to coupling of electrostatic or vdW interactions to a 10 simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd 143 Sample TI data $(log(\langle \frac{\partial U}{\partial \lambda} \rangle))$ against $\lambda)$.
-The blue shaded area shows the integral with 10 fine sampling close to the end point.
+It should be mentioned that in practice, the kinetic contribution, $\mathcal{T}(\mathbf{p}x)$, is assumed to be identical for state a and state b 145 9 Relationship of user-defined λ to coupling of electrostatic or vdW interactions to a simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd 1 148 10 Sample TI data $(log(\langle \frac{\partial U}{\partial \lambda} \rangle))$ against λ).
+The blue shaded area shows the integral with fine sampling close to the end point.
 The red area shows the difference when λ values are more sparse.
 In this example, insufficient sampling before $\lambda \simeq 0.1$ can result in a large overestimation of the integral.
-Beyond ≈ 0.2 , sparser sampling is justified as dE/d λ is not changing quickly 11 Schematics of the aMD method.
-When the original potential (thick line) falls below 11 a threshold energy E (dashed line), a boost potential is added.
-The modified energy profiles (thin lines) have smaller barriers separating adjacent energy basins 149 promes (min mice) have smaller partiets separating adjacent energy pasins 149
+Beyond $\simeq 0.2$, sparser sampling is justified as $\mathrm{dE}/\mathrm{d}\lambda$ is not changing quickly 152 11 Schematics of the aMD method.
+When the original potential (thick line) falls below a threshold energy E (dashed line), a boost potential is added.
+The modified energy profiles (thin lines) have smaller barriers separating adjacent energy basins 154